odytrice/Journal/ReadMe.md

 - View all entries to their diary.
 - View the contents of a diary entry.
 - Add and modify an entry.

+The APK is located at the root of this project named (journal.apk)